Last Updated on by

 - It is associated with a “heavier body high” and energy that last up to six hours

-What Are the Traits of MMDA (Molly, Ecstasy)?
+What Are the Side Effects of MMDA (Molly, Ecstasy)?

-- Short-term side effects can be nausea, lowered appetite, vomiting, euphoria, decreased negative emotion, reduced insecurity and feelings of wellbeing
+- Short-term side effects of MDMA can be nausea, lowered appetite, vomiting, euphoria, decreased negative emotion, reduced insecurity and feelings of wellbeing

 - Longer term side effects can be depression, anxiety, increased negative emotion and insomnia